-Type of File: The Technical Volume is comprised of a slide deck not to exceed 15 charts and a white paper not to exceed 15 pages.
-It must be submitted as a single Portable Document Format (.pdf) file, including graphics.
+Type of File: The Technical Volume must be a single Portable Document Format (.pdf) file, including graphics.
 Perform a virus check before uploading the Technical Volume file.
 If a virus is detected, it may cause rejection of the proposal.
 Do not lock or encrypt the uploaded file.
 Do not include or embed active graphics such as videos, moving pictures, or other similar media in the document.

-Length Limitation: The slide deck is limited to 15 charts; charts in excess of 15 will not be considered.
-The white paper is limited to 15 pages; pages in excess of 15 will not be considered.
+Length Limitation: The White Paper is limited to 15 pages; any pages in excess of the 15 will not be reviewed.